How the scam works:

 Auto coverage rates have skyrocketed in the past years.
 Auto owners are searching for the best rates and it often gets confusing deciphering claims made by the major insurers.

 However, recently there has been a scheme regarding auto insurance in the United States, and the President's name is being used to lure people into the scam.
+How does the scam work?

 This auto insurance scam starts with an email or a social media post stating Barack Obama has signed a bill into law qualifying US citizens to an auto insurance decrease.
 Sometimes the rate is stated to be as low as $3 per week.